Aarhus University Seal

 An approval of the project is only valid in the current application round, so it is not possible for Research Year students to postpone their starting date beyond the earliest possible starting date.
 Meaning, applicants offered a research year in the April application round must start on the firstcoming 1 September.
 And applicants in the October application round must start on the firstcoming 1 February .

-However, from the application round in 2020, it will no longer be possible to apply for scholarship in a later application round, as the project approval will only be valid for the round in which it is given.
+From the application round in 2020, it will no longer be possible to apply for scholarship in a later application round, as the project approval will only be valid for the round in which it is given.

 It is not possible to apply for a scholarship if the student has received funding from other sources.